crossplane/crossplane/docs/design/Resource-Abstract-Class.md

 - Administrator does not have to provide an exhaustive definition for the `ResourceInstance` and instead has to fill in only the "important" attributes.
 - Application owner can chose to provide some attributes he/she thinks are important, granted that any collisions with attributes defined in the
 `ResourceClass` will be resolved in favor of the `ResourceClass`
-    - **Note** this last point wasn't entirely clear after yesterdays meeting, and would be nice to confirm.
+    - **Note** this last point was not entirely clear after yesterdays meeting, and would be nice to confirm.

 Cons:
-- There is no definition way to say what to expect in term of the resulting `ResourceInstance` from the "incomplete" definition of both `ResourceCalss` and `AbstractInstance`.
+- There is no definitive way when comes down to the resulting `ResourceInstance` from the "incomplete" definition of both `ResourceCalss` and `AbstractInstance`.
 - There is "strong" reliance on "documentation" as for the behaviour on what to expect in terms of:
     - incomplete definition